Protesters say localised lockdowns in Madrid discriminate against poor

 Some 640,040 people have been diagnosed with COVID-19 in Spain, health authorities said on Friday, with a rise of 4,697 in the past 24 hours.
 Nearly 30,500 people have died.

-Reporting by Graham Keeley; Additional reporting by Julien Hennequin and Javier Barbancho; Editing by Raissa Kasolowsky and Jan Harvey
+Reporting by Graham Keeley; Additional reporting by Julien Hennequin and Javier Barbancho; Editing by Raissa Kasolowsky, Jan Harvey and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.